 Buses arrive at 8:50 and school starts promptly at 9:00 AM.
 Students who arrive after 9:00 will be considered tardy.
 Breakfast will not be served past 9:00 so that classes may begin their Morning Meeting/Advisory at 9:15.
 The only exception is if a bus arrives late we will then make accommodations for breakfast.
 If a student does arrive late to school, he or she must go to the office and get a pass.
 Three tardies count as one unexcused absence.

 Illness: Please call the school each day that your child is ill or send a note upon their return.
 After three missed days, the school will require a doctor’s note as verification of illness.

 Religious observance or recognized cultural observance when school has been notified in advance

 Funeral or family emergency for three days, or as arranged.

-Family Activity: A student may be gone up to 10 school days from school for a pre-approved family activity.
+Family Activity: A parent/guardian may arrange with the school for a pre-approved family activity.
 To get pre-approval from the school, you must do the following:

 Doctor, Dentist, or other professional appointments when the Stonebridge office has been notified and verification provided.

 Suspension: If a student is suspended from school, he or she will be excused, but will be required to make up any missing work.
 Suspended student needs to return with a parent/or legal guardian.